 Benefits of the Word of God

-Answered prayer (John 15:7 and Proverbs 28:9).
-Jesus said that if we would continue in a vital relationship with Him and His Word remained in us we could ask for whatever we wanted and it would be granted.
-Now, if we consider that His Word is in us, we must conclude that we would be praying in accord or consistent with His word and will (1 John 5:14-15).
-On the other hand, The wise man wrote that whoever turned their ear away from hearing His Word, their prayer would be an abomination to God (Proverbs 28:9).
+- Answered prayer (John 15:7, Proverbs 28:9).
+Jesus said if we continue in a vital relationship with Him and His Word is in us, whatever we ask will be given to us.
+If His Word is in us, we must conclude that we will be praying in His will (1 John 5:14-15).
+However, if we turn our ear away from hearing His Word, our prayer is an abomination to God (Proverbs 28:9).

-- Victory over sin (Psalms 119:9 and 11; 1 John 2:14; John 8:31-32; Psalms 37:31).
-His Word abiding deep within us makes us aware of sin, spiritually strong and keeps us from sliding down the slippery slope of sin.
-It doesn’t mean we will never fail but we won’t continue to slide downward.
-We will be able to rise up victorious over our failure.
-I believe that was one of the main reasons Peter was able to rise up after his denial victoriously and minster with power on the day of Pentecost (approximately fifty days after his failure).
-Someone once said, “this book will keep one from sin as sin will keep you from this book.”
+- Victory over sin (Psalms 119:9-11, 1 John 2:14, John 8:31-32, Psalms 37:31).
+The Word of God makes us aware of sin and keeps us from sliding down a slippery slope.
+It doesn’t mean we will never fail, but we won’t continue to slide down.
+Like Peter, we will rise up victorious over failure.
+After denying Christ, he ministered with power on the day of Pentecost.
+The Bible will keep you from sin as sin will keep you from the Bible.

-Spirit filled (controlled) living (Ephesians 5:18-19 and Colossians 3:16).
-There are myriads of teachings on how to be filled with the Holy Spirit, which is another teaching altogether.
-Suffice it to say, there is no easy step to getting and staying full of God’s Spirit.
-We must read the Word and spend time with Him in prayer and the Word.
-If you notice the context of both passages above, they are both nearly identical.
-One refers to being filled with the Spirit and the other to letting the Word of Christ dwell in us richly.
-The obvious conclusion would be that a major key to being filled and remaining full of the Holy Spirit is to saturate ourselves with His Word.
+- Spirit-Filled living (Ephesians 5:18-19, Colossians 3:16).
+There’s no easy way to stay filled with God’s Spirit.
+We must read the Word and spend time with Him in prayer.
+The context of these passages is nearly identical.
+One refers to being filled with the Spirit, while the other talks about the Word of Christ dwelling in us.
+The secret to being filled and remaining full of the Holy Spirit is to saturate yourself with His Word.

-The Word brings spiritual growth (Romans 10:17 and 1 Peter 2:2).
-We simply cannot grow spiritually apart from the Word.
-If we do not eat we not only do not grow but we’ll eventually die.
+- The Word causes spiritual growth (Romans 10:17, 1 Peter 2:2).
+We cannot grow spiritually apart from the Word.
+If we don’t eat we won’t grow and will eventually die.
 We grow from the Word in two ways:

-- Spiritual maturity.
-Peter said that we must desire the milk of the Word in order to grow in respect to our salvation but we can’t stop with milk.
-We only grow so far on milk.
-We must begin to eat solid food as well if we are to grow unto maturity (1 Corinthians 3:1-2 and Hebrews 5:12-14).
+- Maturity.
+Peter said we must desire the milk of the Word to grow, but we can’t thrive on milk alone.
+We must also eat solid food to grow to maturity (1 Corinthians 3:1-2, Hebrews 5:12-14).

-- Increases faith.
-Most people would love to have more faith.
+- Increased faith.
+All Christians want to have more faith.
 Even the disciples desired this (Luke 17:5).
-One of the major ways for us to grow our faith is through time in the Word or time with the Word in us.
-Paul said, “Faith comes by hearing, and hearing by the Word” (Romans 10:17).
-It is interesting that it says hearing.
-Our faith will never grow sufficiently through personal study alone.
-The context refers to the proclaimed Word (Romans 10:13-17).
-If we are to grow our faith we must spend adequate time in the Word personally and hearing it proclaimed – church!
+The best way to increase faith is by spending time in the Word.
+“Faith comes by hearing, and hearing by the Word” (Romans 10:17).
+Our faith will never grow through personal study alone – we must also hear the Word proclaimed in church (Romans 10:13-17).

-The Word increases fruitfulness (Psalms 1:2-3).
-How many of us desire to be spiritually fruitful?
-The Psalmist gives us a picture of a tree planted near a river with its roots going deep into the ground and drinking of it’s water.
-The result was fruitfulness.
-As we immerse ourselves in the Word and are filled with His Spirit (read point three) fruitfulness is the natural result.
-This is the purpose for which Jesus chose us for Himself (John 15:16).
+- The Word produces fruit in our lives (Psalms 1:2-3).
+The Psalmist gives us a picture of a tree planted near a river with its roots going deep into the ground drinking water.
+Every time we immerse ourselves in the Word of God we are filled with His Spirit (John 15:16).
 Just like the tree planted by the river, the result is fruitfulness.

-The Word defeats the powers of darkness (Matthew 4:3-11; Ephesians 6:17; Hebrews 4:12; 2 Corinthians 10:4-5).
-The Word of God is the main offensive weapon for believers.
-If we want to have victory over the enemy we will do so through the Word.
-Make no mistake about it, we are in a spiritual battle (Ephesians 6:12).
-Jesus said that Satan desired to sift Peter like wheat (Luke 22:31).
-His desire is nothing less toward us.
-Jesus used the Word to defeat Satan and so must we.
-The Word equips us and makes us strong for the battle (1 John 2:14).
-We must use the Word if we are to have victory over the enemy.
+- The Word defeats the enemy (Matthew 4:3-11, Ephesians 6:17, Hebrews 4:12, 2 Corinthians 10:4-5).
+The Bible is the main offensive weapon for every Christian.
+We have victory over the enemy through the Word.
+We are in a spiritual battle (Ephesians 6:12).
+Jesus said Satan desired to sift Peter like wheat (Luke 22:31) and he desires the same for us.
+Jesus used the Word to defeat Satan and so should we.
+It equips us and makes us strong for battle (1 John 2:14).
 Knowing it isn’t enough.
-A sword must be drawn and used or it benefits us nothing.
+A weapon must be used or it is worthless.

-The Word is a cleansing agent (Ephesians 5:25-27; John 15:3).
-The Word has a cleansing effect in our lives.
-Have you ever done something wrong?
-You confessed it as sin and knew God had forgiven you (1 John 1:9) but still felt guilty and dirty?
-It’s during those times we need to get into the Word and it will cleanse us.
-The Word is both a mirror showing us our sin (James 1:23-24) and a wash basin to cleanse us from impurities.
+- The Word is a cleansing agent (Ephesians 5:25-27, John 15:3).
+The Word has a cleansing affect in our lives.
+Have you ever done something wrong, confessed it as sin, knew God had forgiven you (1 John 1:9), but still felt guilty?
+It’s during these times we must allow the Word to cleanse us.
+It is both a mirror showing us our sin (James 1:23-24) and a wash basin to cleanse us from impurities.

-The Bible gives comfort and hope (Romans 15:4; Hebrews 6:17-20).
-Many can testify to being down, discouraged and feeling hopeless, opening the Word or hearing a message and as a result being filled with hope, comfort and encouragement.
-During times of despair we usually don’t feel like reading the Word but this is exactly when we really need to.
-When your feeling down and hopeless get into the Word and let God minister hope and encouragement to you.
+- The Word brings comfort and hope (Romans 15:4, Hebrews 6:17-20).
+Many Christians can testify to being discouraged and hopeless, and after reading a few verses or hearing a message preached were filled with hope, comfort and encouragement.
+During times of despair we usually don’t feel like reading the Bible, but this is exactly when we need to.
+Get into the Word and let God encourage you.

-- The Word gives guidance and direction to life (Psalms 119:105).
+- The Word gives guidance and direction (Psalms 119:105).
 “Thy Word is a lamp unto my feet and a light unto my path” (Psalms 119:105).
-It gives direction and guidance to our lives.
-The Word shines light on our path so we will know the direction we need to go.
-It doesn’t necessarily show us where to go and what to do way out into the future.
-Notice it says His Word shines light on our path.
-Light shines on our path only so far out in front of us.
-As we continue walking forward it continues to shine out in front of us as we walk ahead.
-We must continue to walk in the light we have before receiving any additional light (Matthew 25:29).
+The Bible shines a light on our path so we know which way to go.
+However, the light shines only so far in front of us.
+As we walk forward, it shines further out.
+We must walk in the light we have before we receive additional light (Matthew 25:29).